:: at the intersection of intentional self-development and social responsibility ::

 For too long, too many of us have been taught by example, tricked by faulty constructs of what it means to love, or told straight out that thinking of yourself and protecting your own needs is selfish (and that selfish is definitely bad.)

-It’s become so much a part of our culture for women and women-identifying folks to dismiss themselves or let themselves be dismissed, that speaking up for ourselves and what we want and need can feel a small act of revolution that requires continued replenishment of fortitude, courage and perseverance.
+It’s become so much a part of our culture for women especially to dismiss themselves or let themselves be dismissed, that speaking up for ourselves and what we want and need can feel a small act of revolution that requires continued replenishment of fortitude, courage and perseverance.

 Raise your hand if you’ve ever felt you had to: